 Watch the video below then have a go at drawing your feelings – this is a great way to express what is going on inside your body and to help you notice when your body is telling your brain how you are feeling.
 Share your pictures with your teachers.

-Today’s activities explore how we can communicate with each other and express ourselves without words.
+This activity explores how we can communicate with each other and express ourselves without words.

 Family Time Game Choose any adverb from list 1 and any action from list 2 then everybody mimes the action.
 Have fun!